dsimko/saatr/README.md

 SAATR
 =====

-SAATR is a prototype of simple tool for Storing And Analyzing Tests Results.
-In this context Tests are meant automatic tests running on Jenkins CI.
+SAATR is a prototype of a simple tool for Storing And Analyzing Tests Results.
+In this context Tests mean automatic tests running on Jenkins CI.
 If you have tens or hundreds of Jenkins jobs on many platforms with many configuration options then you could consider this tool useful.
 Our motivation was:

  - to have better overview about the most failing test case, test method, database, environment, etc
- - easily recognize common failure cause
+ - to easily recognize common failure cause
  - to track history of tests runs